Lil Uzi Vert: 2021–present: Red & White, Pink Tape, and Eternal Atake 2

 In late 2020, Woods began promoting new singles on Instagram live videos that were sonically similar to popular releases early in their career.
 On July 16, 2021, they also announced the title of their upcoming album as The Pink Tape.
 Woods subsequently announced an upcoming project titled Forever Young, as well as a follow-up to Luv Is Rage 2 and a project to be released exclusively on SoundCloud.
 On October 29, 2021, Lil Uzi Vert released the single "Demon High".

-On July 12, 2022, Woods announced an EP titled Red & White, which was meant to be released prior to Pink Tape.
-The EP was released ten days later, with them releasing a number of highly anticipated tracks exclusively on SoundCloud in the lead-up to its release.
+Woods released an EP titled Red & White on July 22, 2022, with them releasing a number of highly anticipated tracks exclusively on SoundCloud in the lead-up to its release.
 In October 2022, they released their single "Just Wanna Rock", which had gone viral on the video-sharing app TikTok.
 "Just Wanna Rock", a Jersey club-inspired song with production from Synthetic and rising Jersey club producer McVertt, peaked at number 10 on the Billboard Hot 100, their highest-charting single since the release of Eternal Atake.

 On June 30, 2023, Woods released their third solo studio album Pink Tape, containing 26 songs, including 3 bonus tracks.
 The album featured guest appearances from Travis Scott, Nicki Minaj, Bring Me the Horizon, Don Toliver and Babymetal.
 Pink Tape debuted at number one on the Billboard 200, making Woods just the third hip-hop artist of the 21st century, along with Drake and J. Cole, to have their first three studio albums reach the top spot on the chart.
 It was the first hip-hop album of 2023 to top the charts.

-After the release of Pink Tape, Woods teased their fifth mixtape Barter 16, promising to release it if Pink Tape reached number 1 on the Billboard 200, this would be released next.
+After the release of Pink Tape, Woods teased their fifth mixtape Barter 16, promising to release it if Pink Tape reached number one on the Billboard 200, this would be released next.
 On August 16, 2023, Uzi teased the artwork cover for the mixtape on Instagram, which was inspired by Young Thug's debut commercial mixtape, Barter 6 (2015).
 On August 19, 2023, multiple songs from Barter 16 were leaked on the internet, leading to the project being scrapped.
 While on a nationwide tour for Pink Tape, Woods teased an album titled Luv Is Rage 3 and suggested they would retire following the release of their fourth studio album.
-In October 2024, Woods began teasing Eternal Atake 2.
+Woods released Eternal Atake 2 on November 1, 2024.

+In November 2025, Woods signed to Roc Nation Distribution and Roc Nation Publishing, and they released the singles "Chanel Boy" and "Relevant", while also launching their own imprint, Cor(e).
+On July 31, 2026, Woods released a surprise EP titled Maverick "Almost Forever", which corresponded with their birthday.